Davidic dynasty in Bible prophecy: Debate

 Some scholars state that God has promised an eternal dynasty to David unconditionally (1 Kings 11:36, 15:4, 2 Kings 8:19).
-They argue that the conditional promise of 1 Kings 9:4-7 seems to undercut this unconditional covenant.
+They argue that the conditional promise of 1 Kings 9:4–7 seems to undercut this unconditional covenant.
 Most interpreters have taken the expression "throne of Israel" as a reference to the throne of the United Monarchy.
 They see this as a conditionalization of the unconditional dynastic promise to David's house expressed in 1 Kings 11:36, 15:4 and 2 Kings 8:19.
 They argue the presence of both unconditional and conditional promises to the house of David would create intense theological dissonance in the Book of Kings.

-Christians believe that the promise is of surviving descendants that could fulfill the role of king, which they state Jesus did, rather than a permanent earthly kingship.
-The Bible Knowledge Commentary states:
+Christians believe that the promise is for the coming one who would fulfill the role of king and priest, which they state Jesus did, rather than a permanent earthly kingship.

-God did not promise an unbroken monarchy but an unbroken line of descendants from David who would be qualified to sit on that throne when it was reestablished.
-David’s line would not fail before the righteous Branch came to claim His throne (cf. Luke 1:31-33).
-The genealogies of Matthew and Luke show that this promise was fulfilled as Christ was able to trace both His legal line through Joseph and His physical line through Mary back to David (Matthew 1:1-16; Luke 3:23-31).
+God did not promise an unbroken monarchy but one of David's descendants who would be qualified to sit on that throne when it was reestablished.
+For Jeremiah 33:14 states 14 "Look, the days are coming" -- this is the LORD's declaration -- "when I will fulfill the good promise that I have spoken concerning the house of Israel and the house of Judah." and in the context of "those days" coming in the future, then says 17 "For this is what the LORD says: David will never fail to have a man sitting on the throne of the house of Israel." and 18 "The Levitical priests will never fail to have a man always before me to offer burnt offerings, to burn grain offerings, and to make sacrifices."
+So the context in the text clearly states this promise being for the future “coming” Davidic fulfillment, not for an unbroken line of descendants and in the typical Old Testament prophets language of hyperbole, Jesus fulfilled the King and Priest role as a priest according to the line of Melchizedek in Gen 14:18 “ Melchizedek, king of Salem, brought out bread and wine; he was a priest to God Most High.”
+David’s earthly line failed before the righteous Branch came, hence Jeremiahs future prophesy. (cf. Luke 1:31–33).
+The genealogies of Matthew and Luke show that this promise was fulfilled as Christ was able to trace both His legal line through Joseph and His physical line through Mary back to David (Matthew 1:1–16; Luke 3:23–31).